Troop 39 Participation Policy

 National BSA Behavior Expectations

-All members of the Boy Scouts of America are expected to conduct themselves in accordance with the principles set forth in the Scout Oath and Law.
+All members of the BSA are expected to conduct themselves in accordance with the principles set forth in the Scout Oath and Law.
 Physical violence, hazing, bullying, theft, verbal insults, and drugs and alcohol have no place in the Scouting program and may result in the revocation of a Scout’s or Leader’s membership in the troop.

 If confronted by threats of violence or other forms of bullying from other youth members, Scouts should seek help from their troop leaders.